Full-time: One year, Part-time: Two years

 The student is supported by staff input through a series of design activities during Semester 1 that are designed to identify an area or interest that can then be fully explored through the following two semesters.
 Complementary to the design modules are two research modules that provide theoretical underpinning, one being studied during Semester 1, the other during Semester 2.
 Semester 2 provides the opportunity to explore issues through a dynamic research experience that again is defined and structured by the individual.
 Through a series of self-arranged visits, the student is able to undertake further exploration directly within the context of their chosen area.
 The final semester of studies provides the individual with the opportunity to bring together all that has been developed and researched through the preceding two semesters of study.
 A final major design activity and dissertation are undertaken and presented at an end of year show.

 A special feature of this course is the unique blend of practice and theory, which underpins the student projects.
-As a student on an MA course in the School of Art, Design & Performance you will belong to a Postgraduate Design Community.
+As a student on an MA course in the School of to Art, Design and Fashion you will belong to a Postgraduate Design Community.
 You will study some modules alongside students from other design disciplines.
 Through participation in a common programme, you will experience a strong sense of community, sharing of knowledge and access to a wide range of staff and resources.